jnale-hub/Nexus-Publication-Capstone/README.md

 7. **Edit Profile**: Users can edit their profile information, allowing them to update details like name, profile picture, and email for better personalization.

+8. **Commenting**: Authenticated users can view and add comments, The items are paginated using javascript to improve user interface, they can also toggle and hide them.

 #### Pages

 1. **Index Page**: